 However, your responsibilities at previous places of employment can be confirmed.
 If you say you led a team when you didn’t, or that you were in charge of social media management when you weren’t, those lines in your resume can come back to haunt you.

-8. Job titles
+8. Creating new job titles

 Applying for a job as a sales manager, but the last position you had was as a sales associate?
 You may have filled in for the sales manager at your last job, but if you weren’t actually a sales manager, don’t list it as your title.

-9. Volunteer activities
+9. Exaggerating volunteer activities

 Volunteer work is a great addition to a resume.
 It offers insight into your character, and can allow you to show off additional skills or fill in where employment gaps might leave your resume a little light.